 This one seems like it might not be that obvious, and this is the one question not about whiteness or difference.
 This is a question that often comes from other Muslims.

 More Radical Reads: Why I Took Off My Hijab

 I’m not sure where the hijab = married connection comes from, but, based on my experience, there is clearly some kind of link in people’s minds.
 I’ve always worn hijab, so I’m not sure if people who don’t wear hijab have a similar experience, but almost any time I meet a new Muslim person – particularly if they are older – I’m asked about my marital situation at some point in the conversation.
 This is one of the reasons I dread going into mainstream mosques.

 4. “Do you wear that in the shower?”

 I mean.
 I’m mostly including this one for giggles.
 But this was a for real-for real question I was asked ON MULTIPLE OCCASIONS when I was a young person.
 The people asking were also young, but still.
 Come on!

 Don’t touch my/our hijabs!

 At this day and age, I hope that all white people (looking at you, white women) understand what a violation it is to reach out and touch hair that is of a different texture than theirs.
-This kind of violation happens to Black women all the time – white women walk up to us and reach towards our hair without any acknowledgement that we may not want to have their fingers in our hair.
+This kind of violation happens to Black women all the time.
+White women walk up to us and reach towards our hair without any acknowledgement that we may not want to have their fingers in it.

 [Featured Image: A photo of three people sitting outdoors, laughing.
 The person on the left is wearing a gray hijab and a purple dress.
 The person in the center is wearing a light brown hijab with flowers printed on the fabric and a blue shirt and blue striped pants.
 They are holding a smartphone.
 The person on the right is wearing a peach and brown hijab, a black shirt and striped pants.
 They are holding a white coffee cup.
 Source: pexels.com]